nearform/slack-knowledgebase-chatgpt-responder/README.md

 #### Environment variables

-Add the following values in an `.env` file (needed for local development).
-You can access these from Bitwarden, within the Hub content folder, except for the specific values you are using based on your setup from Slack.
+Add the following values in an `.env` file (needed for local development):

 | Env var                           |                                                                            |
 | --------------------------------- | -------------------------------------------------------------------------- |